Systems with Quantum Dimensions

-The symmetries can be understood at the Hamiltonian level as mixing of matrix elements corresponding to different fixed-$d$ subspaces $\mathcal{H}^{(d)}$.
-In the limit $N_1=N_2=d$, when we recover an ordinary QM system, this additional symmetry reduces to a $\mathrm{U}(1)$ phase transformation on the eigenstates of $\mathcal{H}$.
-This analysis clearly shows that the physics of the QD system can be affected by shifts in the fixed-$d$ vacuum energies.

-\emph{Discussion---}In this Letter, we have proposed and explored quantum systems in which the dimensionality was promoted to a quantum operator $\hat{D}$.
-To illustrate our framework, we examined a QD harmonic oscillator with a variable number of dimensions.
-We computed the partition function and showed how the effective dimensionality of the system varies with temperature.
-This provides a natural example of dimensionality dependent on the energy scale.
-Moreover, we have shown that QD systems can exhibit enhanced symmetries and are sensitive to the vacuum energies of the fixed-$d$ subsystems.
+\emph{Discussion---}In this Letter, we have proposed and explored a quantum framework in which the dimensionality is promoted to a quantum operator $\hat{D}$.
+To illustrate our idea, we examined a two-state QD model with a variable number of dimensions.
+We solved the system analytically and computed the partition function, which encodes how the effective dimensionality varies with temperature.
+This provides a natural example of dimensionality being dependent on the energy scale of the system.
+Moreover, we have shown that QD systems can exhibit enhanced symmetries which are sensitive to the vacuum energies of the fixed-$d$ subsystems.
 The formalism introduced in this work relies only on a few basic assumptions, making it sufficiently versatile to explore a wide class of QD systems.

 In the future, implementing the framework in gravitational systems could provide a simple way to model dimensional reduction and examine its physical consequences.
-More broadly, the formalism is of relevance in quantum field theory, where the Hilbert space $\mathcal{H}$ can be constructed from the appropriate QD multi-particle spaces.
+More broadly, the formalism is of relevance in quantum field theory, where the Hilbert space $\mathcal{H}$ could be constructed from the appropriate QD multi-particle spaces.
 Building on the arguments discussed previously, we speculate that such QD systems could exhibit improved renormalization properties.
 Finally, our framework applies to condensed matter systems whose effective dimensionality depends on the energy scale.
-Exploring fully interacting Hamiltonians within our framework may give rise to entirely new quantum systems with intriguing physical properties.
+Further exploration of interactions within our framework could potentially lead to entirely new quantum systems with intriguing physical properties.

-\emph{Acknowledgements---}We would like to thank Vania Vellucci, Manuel Del Piano and Zeyu Ma for helpful discussions.
+\emph{Acknowledgements---}We would like to thank Vania Vellucci, Manuel Del Piano, and Zeyu Ma for helpful discussions.
 This work was partially supported by the Carlsberg Foundation under the grant CF22-0922.